Masters of Public Health (MPH) Degree in Michigan

 Job Growth Projections – Master’s-Educated Public Health Professionals in Michigan

-According to the U.S. Bureau of Labor Statistics, Michigan will see strong job growth in the public health sector during the ten-year period between 2018 and 2028:
+According to the U.S. Department of Labor, Michigan will see strong job growth in the public health sector during the 10-year period between 2022 and 2032:

 Salary Range – Public Health Professions in Michigan that Require a Master’s Degree

-The U.S. Bureau of Labor and Statistics provided the following figures for public health jobs in Michigan in 2018.
-The salaries below range from the bottom tenth percentile to the 90th percentile:
+The U.S. Bureau of Labor Statistics provides the following figures for public health jobs in Michigan for 2023.
+The salaries below range from the median to the top 10%:

 The Jobs & Careers You Can Get with a Public Health Degree in Michigan